 Following direction from Council to continue with a traditional design, then build and provide City financing, the following project steps have been taken:

-- Magellan and city staff have performed outreach to potential users of the new fiber backbone which includes understanding current and future needs of multiple city departments and various other stakeholder groups
+- Magellan and city staff performed outreach to potential users of the new fiber backbone to better understand the current and future needs of multiple city departments and various other stakeholder groups.

-- This design will go through various reiterations as it progresses through City review and will be adjusted to accommodate known field conditions and changes that may be required prior to commencing construction
+- The design will go through various reiterations as it progresses through City review and will be adjusted to accommodate known field conditions and changes that may be required prior to commencing construction.

-- In early Q2 the initial design of fiber optic backbone should be complete with a focus on the expected costs to complete construction
+- In early Q2, the initial design of the fiber optic backbone with a focus on the expected costs to complete construction was completed.

-- In parallel to the backbone design work, the City will be investigating various approaches to the actual operation, business and financial model of the backbone
+- In parallel to the backbone design work, the City investigated various approaches to the actual operation, business and financial model of the backbone.

-- The City will also be organizing to issue Certificates of Participation to actually fund the required project work
+- The city organized to issue the Certificates of Participation which will fund the required project work.

-- Finalize the backbone design and total materials required
+- Finalized the fiber optic backbone design and total materials required.

-- Issue Certificates of Participation to fund the construction.
+- Issued Certificates of Participation to fund the construction.
 August 6, 2019 Council Meeting Minutes

 - The goal is to have the new backbone complete and ready for service prior to or by the start of 2022.
 As with all major construction projects, especially those that are underground, there are many variables and this high-level schedule is subject to change.